Used Ford Kuga review: 2012 to 2019 (Mk2) - Interior, comfort and safety

-The Ford Kuga provides plenty of comfort on the move, with a quiet interior that does an excellent job of isolating occupants from engine and road noise – but there's still quite a lot of wind noise when driving on the motorway.
+The Ford Kuga provides plenty of comfort on the move, with a quiet interior that does an excellent job of isolating occupants from engine and road noise, but there's still quite a lot of wind noise when driving on the motorway.

 While the ride is generally smooth, even when the biggest wheels are fitted, the styling and design of the interior is now feeling its age against newer rivals.

-You also get Ford’s new SYNC3 infotainment system as standard on Titanium models and above.
+Later models got Ford’s SYNC 3 infotainment system as standard (on Titanium models and above).
 It incorporates a voice-activation system, which can be used to operate many of the car's systems, as well offering a range of clear and easy-to-read display screens.
-It's still a little off the pace compared to the systems found in rival cars though.
-SYNC3 AppLink allows forApple CarPlay or Android Auto connectivity and other apps from your smartphone to be displayed on the infotainment screen.
+It's a little off the pace compared to the systems found in rival cars though.
+Apple CarPlay or Android Auto are available, which is good.